hunarbatra/LLM-self-learn/README.md

 2. MMLU Global Facts Test
 <img src="https://github.com/hunarbatra/LLM-self-learn/blob/master/benchmarking/results/mmlu2.png" width=450>

-(please note: the code was written pretty quickly and might be a little messy for the benchmarking bit)
+(please note: the code was written pretty quickly in a few hours and might be a little messy for the benchmarking bit)